-A. Matter of A-R-C-G- Overruled
+1. Matter of A-R-C-G- overruled

 Matter of A-B- overruled Matter of A-R-C-G-, a 2014 precedential BIA decision that officially recognized domestic violence as a basis for asylum.
-In Matter of A-R-C-G-, the BIA found that "married women in Guatemala who are unable to leave their relationship" was a viable particular social group.6 Although A-R-C-G- narrowly focused on the social group analysis as an avenue to obtain asylum for domestic violence survivors, the decision formally recognized violence occurring within the home-not otherwise recognized as a gender- or family-based claim-as a basis for asylum after years of legal uncertainty.
-For further discussion of A-R-C-G- and other gender-related asylum claims, please refer to the ILRC's manual, Essentials of Asylum Law.
+In Matter of A-R-C-G-, the BIA found that "married women in Guatemala who are unable to leave their relationship" was a viable particular social group.
+Although A-R-C-G- narrowly focused on the social group analysis as an avenue to obtain asylum for domestic violence survivors, the decision formally recognized violence occurring within the home-not otherwise recognized as a gender- or family-based claim-as a basis for asylum after years of legal uncertainty.
+Please refer to Chapter 3, § 3.7 of this manual for additional context regarding A-R-C-G- and other gender-related asylum claims.

 Though Matter of A-B- overruled A-R-C-G-, the AG's decision did not put forth a blanket rule that the specific group in A-R-C-G-, or similar groups, could never be accepted.
 Instead, it criticized the reasoning and analysis of A-R-C-G-.
-Indeed, the July 11, 2018 ICE Memorandum (ICE Memo) states as much: "[A]lthough the AG overruled A-R-C-G, he did not conclude that particular social groups based on status as a victim of private violence could never be cognizable, or that applicants could never qualify for asylum or statutory withholding of removal based on domestic violence."9
+Indeed, the July 11, 2018 ICE Memorandum (ICE Memo) states as much: "[A]lthough the AG overruled A-R-C-G, he did not conclude that particular social groups based on status as a victim of private violence could never be cognizable, or that applicants could never qualify for asylum or statutory withholding of removal based on domestic violence."